ZouhairMudakka/open-aiagent-mcp/README.md

 * **MCP-Native** – Agents speak MCP out of the box so they can interoperate with any compliant server, including Zapier AI Actions and n8n MCP nodes.
 * **Tool Registry** – Register new capabilities (search, calculations, retrieval, etc.) in a single line of code.
 * **FastAPI Sandbox** – Spin up a local HTTP API (`python run_server.py` or `uvicorn src.app:app --reload`) with interactive docs at `http://localhost:8000/docs`.
-* **Live Web UI** – Built-in chat front-end at `http://localhost:8000/ui` that streams tokens in real time via WebSockets.
+* **Live Web UI 2.0** – Modern chat front-end at `http://localhost:8000/ui` that now:
+  * Streams assistant tokens AND tool-call events in real time.
+  * Shows a structured breadcrumb of each function call+result.
+  * Lets you change model/provider/temperature on the fly via the settings panel.
+  * Handles error envelopes gracefully so the page never crashes.
+* **LangGraph State-Machine Core** – The default agent is powered by a LangGraph `StateGraph` (agent → tools → agent…) that uses OpenAI’s function-calling API.
+Adding a new ToolSpec automatically updates both the runtime graph and the LLM schema.
+* **Postgres-first DB Tooling** – Switched from toy SQLite to a full Postgres backend with schema ops (`create_table`, `add_column`, etc.) and data ops (`insert_rows`, `select_rows`, …).
 * **Hot-Reload Settings** – Tweak provider/model/temperature at runtime via the `/settings` REST endpoint (no restart required).
 * **Config-as-YAML** – Tweak model names, prompts, logging levels, and more without touching the code.
 * **Batteries Included** – Sample prompts, simple reasoning engine, and working Zapier/n8n connectors so you can see end-to-end flows immediately.